 - Jackknife accidents

 According to the Federal Motor Carrier Safety Administration, the most recent data from 2016 suggests that of the 34,439 fatal crashes in the United States, 4,079 involved at least one large truck.
-That means 11.8% of fatal crashes in the United States involved a large truck.
-Additionally, of an estimated 7,242,000 nonfatal crashes, 537,000 of those crashes involved at least one large truck.
+That means 11.8% of deadly crashes in the United States involved a large truck.
+Additionally, of an estimated 7,242,000 nonfatal impacts, 537,000 were applied to at least one large truck.
 Many of these crashes left truck drivers with serious injuries.
-If you were hurt in a truck accident, call a Sacramento Workers’ Compensation Attorney today.
+If you were hurt in a truck accident, call a Sacramento workers’ compensation attorney today.

 We’re also asked, “Are independent contractors liable for truck accidents?” and “Can independent contractors file for workers’ compensation?”
-An independent contract truck driver is someone who used their own truck and bought their own gas.
+An independent contract truck driver uses their own truck and buys their own gas.
 They are independent of a company and are not told how to make deliveries or drive the truck.
-This distinction is important.
-In the trucking industry, if a truck driver is deemed an independent contractor, the company will not be held liable for the accident and the driver cannot file for workers’ compensation.
+This distinction is essential.
+Suppose a truck driver is deemed an independent contractor in the trucking industry.
+In that case, the company will not be liable for the accident, and the driver cannot file for workers’ compensation.

-There is a common misconception that truck accidents are always the fault of the truck driver.
-In reality, this is not always the case.
-Sometimes car drivers will cut trucks off, tailgate trucks, or travel in a truck’s blindspots.
+There is a common misconception that truck accidents are always the truck driver’s fault.
+In reality, this is only sometimes the case.
+Sometimes car drivers will cut trucks off, tailgate trucks, or travel in a truck’s blind spots.
 These actions can cause truck accidents.
-Truck drivers have a very dangerous job and are eligible to receive workers’ compensation benefits if they are involved in a truck accident no matter who was responsible.
-Truck accidents can be extremely complex so if you or a loved one is seeking workers’ compensation for a truck accident, it is essential you contact one of our experienced Sacramento Workers’ Compensation Attorneys today to learn more about your options.
-Our Sacramento Workers’ Compensation Attorneys can help you understand what to do if you were involved in a truck accident, explain the most common types of truck accidents, tell you how many truck accidents happen every year, and who is liable for truck accidents.
+Truck drivers have dangerous jobs and are eligible to receive workers’ compensation benefits if involved in a truck accident, regardless of who was responsible.
+Truck accidents can be highly complex.
+Suppose you or a loved one is seeking workers’ compensation for a truck accident.
+In that case, you must contact one of our experienced Sacramento workers’ compensation attorneys today to learn more about your options.
+Our Sacramento workers’ compensation attorneys can help you understand what to do if you were involved in a truck accident, explain the most common types of truck accidents, tell you how many truck accidents happen every year, and who is liable for truck accidents.
 Contact us today so we can help you file a workers’ compensation claim for a truck accident.